KVCobbs/Project-2-App/README.md

 A button to save insult

 PostMVP
-Slider for a clean version
+Slider for a clean insult version

 MVP